smaldragon/CapyASM/readme.md

 > Note: This assembler is very much a WIP, I do not recommend using it in serious projects.

+## Examples

+The `examples` folder contains source code for several NES roms, these are being used to test the assembler.

 ## Usage

 `python3 capyasm.py -i input.asm -o output.asm`